peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Exceptions:</b>

  * System.ArgumentException:
 The parameter  <i>index</i>
-is 0 or at least as high as the number of header fields; or, the header ield name is too long or contains an invalid character, or the header ield's value is syntactically invalid.
+ is 0 or at least as high as the number of header fields; or, the header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.

  * System.ArgumentNullException:
 The parameter  <i>value</i>
-is null.

-<a id="SetHeader_int_System_Collections_Generic_KeyValuePair"></a>
-### SetHeader

-    public PeterO.Mail.Message SetHeader(
-        int index,
-        System.Collections.Generic.KeyValuePair header);

-Sets the name and value of a header field by index.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

-<b>Parameters:</b>

- * <i>index</i>: Zero-based index of the header field to set.

- * <i>header</i>: A key/value pair.
-The key is the name of the header field, such as "From" or "Content-ID".
-The value is the header field's value.

-<b>Return Value:</b>

-A Message object.

-<b>Exceptions:</b>

- * System.ArgumentException:
-The parameter <i>index</i>
-is 0 or at least as high as the number of header fields; or, the header ield name is too long or contains an invalid character, or the header ield's value is syntactically invalid.

- * System.ArgumentNullException:
-The key or value of <i>header</i>
  is null.

 <a id="SetHeader_string_string"></a>
 ### SetHeader